-The initial capital given to each subject was EGP 14 ( $\approx$ \$2.5), given in cash.
+The initial capital given to each subject was EGP $14 \approx \$2.5$), given in cash.
 The investment opportunity required EGP 20, and promised a guaranteed return of the original capital along with an additional EGP 4 profit, also given in cash.
 Loans could only be taken in the amount of EGP 10, and the interest on a bank loan was EGP 2.
 The insured RoSCA participation fee was set at EGP 1.
-Subjects who participated kept the money in their possession at the end of the game, and collected a survey participation fee of EGP 5.
+Subjects who participated kept the money in their possession at the end of the game.
+After the game we administered subjects answered few survey questions to gather demographic data for use in our analysis.
+Subjects were paid a survey participation fee of EGP 5, in addition to their money from the game.

-&lt;sup>16We had planned to conduct two days of experiments in Feesha, Beheira.
+21We had planned to conduct two days of experiments in Feesha, Beheira.
 On the second day, however, word that researchers were giving out money to partake in a small game spread rapidly and we faced excessive demand for participation, with some subjects getting aggressive.
 The local officials were unable to calm the prospective subjects, and we were forced to move to nearby Aryamon instead.
 There is no reason to believe that the populations of these nearby villages within the same district differ significantly.
 Table 7 in Appendix 1 shows that the demographic characteristics of the subjects in the two villages were statistically equivalent, and very different from Disya, Fayoum.

-&lt;sup>17This strategy meant that our data may have potentially oversampled people that were already comfortable with the idea of microfinance in general.
+22This strategy meant that our data may have potentially oversampled people that were already comfortable with the idea of microfinance in general.
 This may tilt our results in favor of the Grameen model, because those who reject interest-baring loans categorically would be less likely to respond to the recruitment call.
 This makes our result of higher takeup rates under the RoSCA model more remarkable.